Paavo Puurunen

 Paavo Puurunen (born 28 August 1973 in Kuhmo, Kainuu) is a retired Finnish biathlete who competed at four Winter Olympics.
 Puurunen debuted on the World Cup scene in the 1995/96 season.
-His best overall placing is from 1997/98 season when he finished 13th.
-He won his lone world cup victory in Pokljuka in 2001, in the World Championship, on the 20 km.
-His second world cup medal bronze in a pursuit is also from world championship that happened in 2003 in Khanty-Mansiysk.
-At the 2006 Olympics in Turin, he took a fourth place in the mass-start competition his best Olympic result.
-In an ordinary world cup competition he has no better placing than 6th.
+His best overall placing is from the 1997/98 season when he finished 13th.
+He won his lone World Cup victory in Pokljuka in 2001, in the World Championship, in the 20 km event.
+His second World Cup medal, a bronze in a pursuit, was from the 2003 World Championship in Khanty-Mansiysk.
+At the 2006 Olympics in Turin, he took fourth place in the mass-start competition, his best Olympic result.
+In an ordinary World Cup competition, his best placing has been 6th.